zominy/bash-cybersecurity-course/Module 8: Process Surveillance: Who’s Running What?/commands.md

-# 📖 List of Commands used in Module 7: Regex and Parsing: Extracting Intelligence from Chaos
+# 📖 List of Commands used in Module 8: Process Surveillance: Who's Doing What?

 ---